Joe Manley: Professional boxing record

-Later life & death
+Later life and death

-Manley converted to Islam after he retired from boxing & adopted the name Bilal Ajani Sekou.
+Manley converted to Islam after he retired from boxing and adopted the name Bilal Ajani Sekou.
 In 2008 he filed a $15 million discrimination lawsuit against his employer Consumers Energy.

-Manley began to suffer from Dementia in his later years & went missing from his care facility in 2017, he was eventually found a few day later.
+Manley began to suffer from dementia in his later years and went missing from his care facility in 2017; he was found a few day later.
 He died in May 2023 in New Orleans.